webuccinoco/PHP-Reporting-Library-For-MYSQL/README.md

    - Import the "example.sql" file into your chosen MySQL database.
 This will create the "items" table and populate it with initial data.

 4- Configure the database Connection String
-   - Navigate to the "sre_config" directory within the Smart Report Engine Community Edition packageThere, you will find the "config.php" file.
+   - Navigate to the "sre_config" directory within the Smart Report Engine Community Edition package.
+There, you will find the "config.php" file.
 Please open this file using any text editor you prefer.
    - In the "config.php" file, you will find a section dedicated to database configuration.
-Update the connection string with the appropriate details of the MySQL database you used in Step 1.
+Update the connection string with the appropriate details of the MySQL database you used in the third step.
 Make sure to provide the correct hostname, database name, username, and password in their respective fields.

  5- Save the changes to the "config.php" file.